ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Added jotai-core and jotai-cache for global and local state management
 * Added `store` folders for each component
 * Implemented atom approach for a cleaner state management and to avoid prop drilling
-* Fixed conflicting keys in sidebar Component
+* Fixed a bug where keys used in sidebar Component are conflicting causing sidebar items to have the same keys

 ## v.0.3.3 - hotfix